DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 If all the above checks pass, you can ask the agent to run a task such as `Call mdo_agent_deck MCP's must_call_first() too.
 Then run a steady CFD simulation for the NACA2412 airfoil with 10K cells, Ma=0.3, Re=5e6, and AoA=2 degs`.
 The agent will parse your request, generate the appropriate mesh, and run the CFD simulation for you.

 **IMPORTANT**.
 OpenCode may take a little longer (up to a few minutes) to respond to your first prompt because it needs to preload the MCP ifno into context.
 Once the agent starts working, response speed should return to normal.
+Sometimes, the agent will stop before showing you the final results.
+You need to ask them to "Continue".

 <div style="text-align: center;">
 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/AI-installation-local-llm.png" style="width:600px !important;" />